A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Simulation study

 \subsection{Simulation study 1: Results}

-The main goal of this simulation study is to evaluate the fixed effect estimates of spatial+ method in multivariate models.
-Intuitively, the correlation between the unobserved covariates should be captured by the between-crimes covariance matrix, so we will also look at those parameters.
+The main goal of this simulation study is to evaluate the fixed effect estimates of the spatial+ method in multivariate models.
+Intuitively, the correlation between the unobserved covariates should be captured by the between-crime correlation matrix, so we will also look at those parameters.

 Tables \ref{SimuStudy1_mean_sd_beta1} and \ref{SimuStudy1_mean_sd_beta2} provide the average over the 300 simulated datasets of the posterior means and posterior standard deviations of the regression coefficients $\beta_1$ and $\beta_2$ respectively.
 To visually examine the fixed effect estimates of different models, Figures \ref{SimuStudy1_boxplots_rapes} and \ref{SimuStudy1_boxplots_dowry} display boxplots of the posterior means of $\beta_1$ and $\beta_2$ over the 300 simulated datasets for Scenarios 1 and 2 respectively.
 In general, the M-Spatial model provides highly biased fixed effects estimates whereas some of the M-models with the spatial+ method recover quite well the true values of the regression coefficients.
-The number of large-scale eigenvectors of $\boldsymbol{Q}$ that should be omitted in $\Z$ and hence assigned to $\Z^{*}$ (see Equation (\ref{eq:zeta_zetaprima})) depends on the relationship between the observed and unobserved covariates.
-In the scenarios addressed here, we contemplate correlations of $0.5$ and $ 0.3$ (moderate and low) between sex ratio and the unobserved covariate in crime 1 and correlations of $0.7$ and $0.5$ (high and moderate) in crime 2.
-Supplementary material A addresses correlations of $0.5$, $0.3$ and $0.0$ (moderate, low and no correlation) between sex ratio and the unobserved covariate ${\X}_2$ in crime 1 and correlation of $0.7$ (high) between sex ratio and the unobserved covariate ${\X}_3$ in crime 2.
+The number of large-scale eigenvectors of $\boldsymbol{Q}$ that should be omitted in $\Z$ and hence assigned to $\Z^{*}$ (see Equation~\ref{eq:zeta_zetaprima}) depends on the relationship between the observed and unobserved covariates.
+In the scenarios addressed here, we contemplate correlations of 0.5 and 0.3 (moderate and low) between sex ratio and the unobserved covariate in crime 1 and correlations of 0.7 and 0.5 (high and moderate) in crime 2.
+Supplementary material A addresses correlations of 0.5, 0.3 and 0.0 (moderate, low and no correlation) between sex ratio and the unobserved covariate ${\X}_2$ in crime 1 and correlation of 0.7 (high) between sex ratio and the unobserved covariate ${\X}_3$ in crime 2.